commit111/discord-app-defang/README.md

 # Discord App for Defang

-This project is a Discord bot developed for [Defang Software Labs](https://github.com/DefangLabs), intended to be a helpful resource in a Discord server.
+This is a Discord bot developed for [Defang Software Labs](https://github.com/DefangLabs), intended to be a helpful resource in a Discord server.
 It is built using Discord's official app template, available at [discord-example-app](https://github.com/discord/discord-example-app).

 ## Features